 The Mulai Reserve was once a place of wonder with an area of approximately 2,500 acres.
 But every year during the monsoon season, the river floods everything in sight, destroying homes and farms causing erosion.
 The land is now under constant threat because of extensive soil erosion on its banks.
 Every year In the past seventy years the reserve has diminished by more than fifty percent and there are concerns it will be fully submerged within twenty years causing the 150,000 inhabitants to lose their homes and livelihoods.

-Payeng began by planting bamboo and then moving onto other species.
+Payeng began by planting bamboo and then moved onto other species.
 At first planting trees was time consuming until the trees started providing the seed themselves.
 As his forest grew dense, so did the amount of inhabitants.
 Soon, the forest was filled with hundreds of species of birds, with deers, rhinos and tigers, and even included a herd of elephants straying into his forest three months out of the year.